tarantool/tarantool-internals/source/qsync.rst

     }

-The key moment for our scenario is setting the LSN from replica in ``limbo->vclock``, then since LSN on entry has not yet assigned we exit early.
+The key moment for our scenario is setting the LSN from replica in ``limbo->vclock``, then since LSN on entry has not yet been assigned we exit early.

 Master finishes write
 ~~~~~~~~~~~~~~~~~~~~~

-Now lets continue.
+Now let's continue.
 Assume that we've finally been woken up from the
 ``journal_write`` and entry is in limbo with ``lsn = -1``.

 .. code-block:: c